zyy12345697/particulate-C-N-P-stoichiometry-in-reservoirs/README.md

 # Particulate-C-N-P-stoichiometry-in-reservoirs
-Code used for the analysis of sources of particulate organic carbon, and relationship and rediction of particulate C: N: P stoichiometry with damming effect.
+Code for analyzing particulate organic carbon sources and modeling C:N:P stoichiometry under the influence of damming